Moderate deviations of many-server queues in the Halfin-Whitt regime and weak convergence methods: Evaluating the deviation function

-The infimum in \eqref{eq:2} is attained uniquely by coercitivity and strict convexity of the function being minimised, cf., Proposition II.1.2 in Ekeland and Temam \cite{EkeTem76}.
+The infimum in \eqref{eq:2} is attained uniquely by coercitivity and strict convexity of the function being minimised, cf., Proposition II.1.2 in \cite{EkeTem76}.
 Differentiation in \eqref{eq:1} with the account of \eqref{eq:119} obtains that, a.e.,